Islc12/OkeusStrike/README.md

 ## History

 Okeus was a god of the Powhatan tribe located in Central/Eastern Virginia, USA.
 He's associated as the God of war and often considered vengeful or wrathful.
-Mistakenly considered the devil by early European colonists as well as missionaries who had misinterpreted the
-Powhatan Okeus was actually likely to be the most important God in their pantheon.
-Okeus was also believed to be able to bring misfortunes such as illness, crop failure, and other disasters to the Powhatan if not gratified.
-Due to this belief, Okeus was often worshiped extensively by the Powhatan and their spiritual leaders attempted to commune with Okeaus to bring good fortune.
+Mistakenly considered the devil by early European colonists as well as missionaries, Okeus was likely to be the most important God in the Powhatan pantheon.
+He was often worshiped by the Powhatan as they believed that he would bring good fortunes during times of illness, crop failures, and other disasters.

 Reference Link: [Okeus History](https://en.wikipedia.org/wiki/Okeus)